Bence Gáspár

 The space I hold is simple, I’m not trying to offer anything more than I can.
 My teaching of embodied mindfulness cannot be but infused by my background in critical social theory and evolutionary biology.
 Our common exploration on the edge around what is knowable is supported by my love for fractal beats, heavy bass, and twining melodies, opening up a variety of pockets of creative embodied investigation.

-Looking forward to meeting you in the co-creation…
+Looking forward to meeting you on the Open Floor!